 As you can see, tugboats are an important part of getting large ships into and out of port, through dangerous situations, moving all types of non-powered or disabled vessels, firefighting, and even search and rescue.
-Check out the video below for some cool visuals on what tugs do every day.
+Check out the video below for a day in the life of a tug operator in Dublin Port.

 Video credit: Dublin Port Company